Subscribe to ShelfLife

 Group Visits to Library

 A scheduled group visit to the library may involve a presentation, a tour, or other activity with a staff member.
-Visits usually last between 30 – 45 minutes, with additional time for children to browse.
-The nature of the visit, age of the children, and size of the group will determine the timeframe.
+Visits usually last between 30 – 45 minutes, with additional time for children to explore specific areas of the library.
+The nature of the visit, age of the children, and size of the group will determine the time frame.

 The following guidelines apply to group library visits:

 • Complete the library visit request form to schedule a visit.
-A lead-time of three weeks is suggested when a presentation or tour is requested.
+A minimum lead time of three weeks is required.
+Visits are available on a first come, first served basis.

 • 30 children or less allow groups to have the best possible experience.